btford/grunt-conventional-changelog/README.md

 ...
 ```

-If you provide a `versionRegex`, or tag revisions signifying a new release with a semver like `v1.2.3`, this task will create the following output:
+If you run `changelog` with no `from-rev` or `to-rev` specified, the task will generate a changelog showing all changes from 0.4.0 to HEAD:

 ```markdown
 # 0.4.0 (2013-04-06)